Size: 1.4 Linear feet

-Collection Summary: Letters, writings, printed material, interviews with artists and other audio recordings and transcripts relating to Barbara Rose's research as an art historian.
+Summary: The Barbara Rose papers date from 1962 to circa 1969 and measure 1.4 linear feet.
+Papers include letters, writings, printed material, interviews with artists, panel discussions, and lectures relating to Barbara Rose's research as an art historian.

 Donated 1971-1977 by Barbara Rose.

 Barbara Rose papers, 1940-1993 (bulk 1960-1985) are located at The Getty Research Institute Special Collections.
 Additional papers of Barbara Rose are held by The Getty Research Institute.